What are KPIs?

 In one way, it is fair to say that the Churn rate is the opposite of the Retention rate.
-The rate at which the users stops associating with your product within a given period of time.
-Unlike retention rate, it is important to keep the churn rate at the lower side.
+The rate at which the users stop associating with your product within a given period of time.
+Unlike the retention rate, it is important to keep the churn rate on the lower side.
 An ideal churn rate would be 0% which is not possible in practicality.
 So, a good churn rate would vary with each business model based on their various factors.
 Here’s how you calculate the churn rate:

 User Engagement Data:

-After acquiring users as a result of strategic planning and implementation, you might want to track how well the users are engaging with your product and the following are the key metrics that does just that:
+After acquiring users as a result of strategic planning and implementation, you might want to track how well the users are engaging with your product and the following are the key metrics that do just that:

 1. Product Engagement Score:

 The score that determines the ultimate engageability of the product is known as the Product Engagement Score (PES).
-This metric is calculated by the combination of three factors that will judge the user engagement- Adoption, Stickiness, and Growth.
+This metric is calculated by the combination of three factors that will judge user engagement- Adoption, Stickiness, and Growth.
 PES is used as one of the easiest yet efficient ways to see how a product is performing.

 - Adoption: The percentage that determines the number of users adopting your main features.

-- Stickiness: The percentage that depicts the how often the users engage with your product known as stickiness
+- Stickiness: The percentage that depicts how often the users engage with your product known as stickiness

 - Growth: The growth of the user associated with your product over a period of time.